Skip to content Skip to footer navigation

 Make sure you get the right size of heater for the space you're looking to heat – see above for our size tips for each heater type.

-• Room heating calculators can be found online; try searching for room heater size.
+• You can find room heating calculators online, so try searching for room heater size.

 • There are several factors to consider when choosing your heater's capacity: the climate you live in, the floor area and ceiling height of the room, how much natural sunlight it receives, whether the room is carpeted, whether adjacent rooms or floors above and below are heated, and of course the amount of other insulation.

-As a general guide: for moderate climates, a well-insulated room of 20 square metres will probably need a 2000W electric heater or a gas heater with 6–8MJ input.
-The same room would need more heating if poorly insulated; even a 2400W electric heater could struggle, and you could need at least a 10–12MJ gas heater.
-In cold climates, you'll need more heating power still.
+As a general guide: for moderate climates, a well-insulated room of 20 square metres will probably need a 2000W electric heater or a gas heater with 6–8MJ input, or a 2kW reverse-cycle air conditioner.
+The same room would need more heating if poorly insulated or in a colder climate – even a 2400W electric heater could struggle, and you could need at least a 10–12MJ gas heater or 2.5kW reverse-cycle air conditioner.

 How to keep it cheap